Originally published March 19,2020

 If a merchant converts an existing FBA offer that has inventory into FBM, the FBA inventory may become stranded and this would also apply to inventory received back from any Amazon customer order that was returned.

-2) Make sure you are using an integration that integrates with Amazon and Deliverr
+Option 2) Use a listing tool that integrates with Amazon and Deliverr

 These are the integrations we support: